BoyuanFeng/CS263Project/JikesRVM_survey.md

 ### 2.2.4 Using buildit

-buildit script is an easy way to build and test the system, and it contains lots of options, you can take a look at the options by running
+buildit script is an easier way to build and test the system, and it contains lots of options, you can take a look at the options by running
 ```
 bin/buildit -h
 ```